spessasus/sf2-rmidi-specification/README.md

 2. Ensure the MIDI file references used banks and programs to avoid undefined behavior from missing presets.
 3. Always include the DBNK chunk, even if the offset is 1.
 4. Include the IENC chunk to ensure correct encoding is used.
+5. Include the MENC chunk if the encoding is known, to help other software read the MIDI text events correctly.
+6. Use the `utf-8` encoding for the metadata chunks.
-5. Omit metadata chunks rather than writing them with a length of 0 if not applicable.
+7. Omit metadata chunks rather than writing them with a length of 0 if not applicable.

 ### Example Files
 The directory [examples](examples) contains RMIDI Files for testing.